Klortho/datadicer-tutorials/developing.md

 ## Initial setup
 You can do development on any type of platform (Windows, Linux, or Mac).
 You'll need to have these tools installed on your system:

-* Node.js - *[FIXME: what is the minimum required version?
-We should try to ensure, if possible that everything works with the latest LTS, 4.4.3, and doesn't require any version 5 features.]*
+* Node.js - it is known to work with version 4.4.3 (the latest LTS at the time of this writing); other versions haven't been tested.
-* npm - *[FIXME: ditto]*
+* npm - works with 3.8.7; other versions haven't been tested.

 For Linux or Mac, the easiest and best way to get these is to use nvm.